We know this is an unsettling time; our tax disputes experts can guide you through the problem and help you finally resolve the issue.

 We can assist with preparations for a tribunal hearing if this is the last remaining option.

-Professional practices such as accountancy and law firms commonly provide compliance and advisory services to multiple clients, building a solid relationship with the individuals and businesses requiring assistance.
-Nonetheless, professional advisors will sometimes need advice about issues outside their usual expertise such as how to deal with tax problems.
+Professional practices such as accountancy and law firms often provide compliance and advisory services to a wide range of clients, building strong, long-standing relationships.
+Nonetheless, even the most experienced advisors will sometimes encounter tax issues outside of their usual expertise.

-We often work with other accountancy firms and solicitors to support their clients through tax investigations and disputes.
+We regularly work alongside other accountancy firms and solicitors to support their clients through tax investigations and disputes, offering specialist knowledge and advice where needed.

-The complaints process can be time-consuming and costly, so it's crucial to understand your rights and the resources available to you in case you require them.
-Remember that if you decide to proceed through the complaints procedure, penalties and interest may accumulate, so it's sensible to stay informed.
+The HMRC complaints process can be time-consuming and costly, making it essential to understand your rights and the support available.
+It is also important to be aware that while a complaint is progressing, penalties and interest may continue to accumulate, so it's sensible to stay informed.

-If the circumstances of your a case warrant a complaint to HMRC, we can guide you through the process and help you make a robust case for setting out areas of concern and claiming costs.
+If the facts of your a case warrant a complaint to HMRC, we can guide you through the process, helping you present a robust case, highlight areas of concern and claiming costs where appropriate.

-PAYE and VAT investigations can be extensive and intrusive.
-We can work with our specialist VAT and Workforce Advisory groups to review the issues and help resolve the concerns that HMRC has identified to resolve the case as quickly as possible.
+PAYE and VAT enquiries can be extensive, detailed and intrusive.
+We can work with our specialist VAT and Workforce Advisory groups to review the issues raised, respond effectively to HMRC’s concerns, and help bring the case to a swift and fair conclusion.

 Book a free consultation